Welcome to today's edition of the Rush 24-7 podcast.

 I totally agree.

-And I loved, I was watching, I was paying really close attention to Michelle Obama's expression, and she kept the same expression on her face the whole time.
+And I loved, I was watching, I was paying really close attention to Michelle Obama's expression.

-But again, I think Hillary's speech is something about it was so alluring that I think she was totally confident.
+But again, I think Hillary's speech, just something about it was so alluring that I think she was totally confident.

 Everybody that had preceded her was just one foot in the grave in terms of energy level.